OncologyHNJ/crocketa/README.md

 ## 3. ANALYSIS OUTPUTS
 <img src="./.figs/Graphical_Abstract.png" align="right" width="350"/>

-*CROCKETA* is able to run end-to-end analysis, covering the entire process from data collection to final insights.
-Unique results for every single stage of the analysis are extracted. *CROCKETA* workflow might be splitted into 10 steps:
+*crocketa* is able to run end-to-end analysis, covering the entire process from data collection to final insights.
+Unique results for every single stage of the analysis are extracted. *crocketa* workflow might be splitted into 10 steps:

 <ul>
    <li><b>Stage 1: </b> FastQ Quality Control</li>